neurospin/unicog/README.md

 ##### UPDATE THE GIT REPOSITORY
 From time to time, update the repository.
-So, use git pull and perform a new installation.
+For doing so, use git pull and perform a new installation.

     cd <my_repository>/unicog
     git pull